pasqualerossi/Born2BeRoot-Guide/README.md

 4. Click `American English` or your keyboard of preference

-5. Create a Host Name as your login, along with 42 at the end of your Host Name (eg. prossi42) - write down your Host Name as you will need this later on.
+5. Create a Host Name as your login, along with 42 at the end of your Host Name (eg. prossi42) - write down your Host Name, as you will need this later on.

 6. Click `Continue`

-7. Create a Password for the Host Name - write this down as well as your will need this later on.
+7. Create a Password for the Host Name - write this down as well, as your will need this later on.

 8. Create a User Name - write this down as well as your will need this later on.

-9. Create a Password for the User Name - write this down as well as your will need this later on.
+9. Create a Password for the User Name - write this down as well, as your will need this later on.

 10. Select your `Timezone` and press `Enter`